neatodev/AsylumLauncher/README.md

 ## Bug Reports

 To file a bug report, or if you have suggestions for the Launcher in general, please file an [issue](https://github.com/neatodev/AsylumLauncher/issues/new).
-I read these regularly and should normally be able to respond within a day.
+I read these regularly and should normally be able to respond within a reasonable amount of time.
 Please also include the most recent asylumlauncher_report in the issue (if available).
 You can find the reports in the 'Batman Arkham Asylum GOTY\Binaries\logs' folder.

 ##### License: [![CC BY 4.0][cc-by-shield]][cc-by]